Leaving Meta (Facebook, Instagram, WhatsApp)

 Phonautograph

 Over on Logicuser.de (I’ve been there for more than 20 year…) bitzone posted the audio recordings of Édouard-Léon Scott de Martinville, a french inventor of the Phonautograph.
-The raw recordings are in the video below.
+The raw recordings are available in the video below.

 This stimulated my imagination a little bit, so I had to grab the audio and played around with it a little bit to come up with this little piece.